 Winter Break (five (5) days)

+Floating Holiday (one (1) day)

 Section 2.
 Payment for holidays shall be based on an individual employee’s regularly scheduled hours and regular rate of pay.
 In the event an employee works on a holiday, the employee shall receive time and one-half (1.5x) their normal hourly rate in addition to holiday pay for all hours worked on the holiday.